observablehq/framework/examples/loader-rust-to-json/src/index.md

 </div>

-Taking advantage of Rust’s performance and simple parallelism, the data loader above was able to summarize ${hands.meta.count / 1e6} million hands in ${hands.meta.duration_s.toFixed(1)} seconds.
+Taking advantage of Rust’s performance and simple parallelism, the data loader above was able to summarize ${hands.meta.count / 1e6} million hands in ${hands.meta.duration_ms.toLocaleString()} ms.

 We can make a quick chart of the poker hands with Plot